On the propagation of mountain waves: linear theory: The governing equations and their linearization

 Above, the typical scales are $L'=2\;\mathrm{km}$, $U'=20\;\mathrm{m\,s^{-1}}$ and $\bar\rho'=1\;\mathrm{kg\,m^{-3}}$, while $\mathfrak R'\approx 287\;\mathrm{m^2\,s^{-2}\,K^{-1}}$ is the gas constant for dry air.
 Moreover, the non-dimensional constants in \eqref{eq:Euler2} and \eqref{eq:thermolaw} are

 where $g'$ is the gravitational acceleration and $c_p'\approx 1000\;\mathrm{m^2\,s^{-2}\,K^{-1}}$ is the specific heat of dry air at an atmospheric pressure of $1000\;\mathrm{mb}$.
 Notice that for mountain waves outside regions of active precipitation it is reasonable to neglect heat sources (see \cite{Constantin23}), which would otherwise appear on the right-hand side of \eqref{eq:thermolaw}.
 For more details on this set of equations we refer to \cite{Constantin23,Smith79}.
+We also mention that the mountain wave problem admits explicit, particular nonlinear Gerstner-type solutions \cite{Constantin23}, also when including additional effects such as the Earth's rotation \cite{Henry24} or precipitation \cite{Lyons25,LyonsMcCarney25}.

 Since we are interested in a time-independent linearized problem, we consider small perturbations of a background state $(u_0,\rho_0,p_0,T_0)$, which is independent of $x$, subject to a flat topography.
 More precisely we plug the ansatz